alfredokorodudu19-web/Alfred-sql-datawarehouse-project/README.md

 ---

 ## Author
+My name is Okorodudu Alfred,I'm an aspiring Data Engineer.
 This project is part of my journey into **Data Engineering**, focusing on building real-world ETL pipelines and mastering SQL-based data transformations.